-- Improve the efficiency and applications of the recipient's perovskite solar cell technology by: - Increasing the power conversion efficiency to over 28% - Making them suitable for integration into curved surfaces such as car parts - Making them suitable for integration into PV modules for installation in utility and commercial scale PV systems - Verifying real-world reliability and energy production - Develop prototype perovskite tandem modules that - Achieve a power conversion efficiency of at least 23% - Leverage existing manufacturing techniques - Meet reliability targets required for 25 year operation across the US - Are curved - Can replace car parts like the roof - Are shade tolerant - Meet established aesthetic requirements - Demonstrate tandem modules operating in the field and solar charging in an electric vehicle using Swift Solar's perovskite tandem technology and - Verify that the power output is the highest per area of any field deployed PV technology solar charging car - Model the lifetime financial, energy, and carbon emissions benefits to the customer and the California grid
+- Improve the efficiency and applications of Swift Solar's perovskite solar cell technology by: - Increasing the power conversion efficiency to over 28%

+- Making them suitable for integration into curved surfaces such as car parts

+- Verifying real-world reliability and energy production

+- Develop prototype perovskite tandem modules that

+- Are curved

+- Can replace car parts like the roof

+- Are shade tolerant

+- Meet established aesthetic requirements

+- Demonstrate solar charging in an electric vehicle using Swift Solar's perovskite tandem technology and

+- Verify that the power output is the highest per area of any solar charging car

+- Model the lifetime financial, energy, and carbon emissions benefits to the customer and the California grid

 - Evaluate the viability of prototype solar charging solutions for EVs in terms of

-- → Efficiency
+- Efficiency

 - Robust integration on curved surfaces

 - Weight

 - Durability

 - Aesthetics

 Ratepayer Benefits: This Agreement will result in technological advancements that will reduce reliance on IOU supplied electricity, lower costs, and increase safety.
-We estimate that the successful integration of the recipient's cell technology will result in:
+We estimate that the successful integration of Swift Solar's cell technology will result in:

 - Greater access to clean energy: Successful development and deployment of perovskite PV technology into the existing rooftop PV market will increase solar electricity output by 25%, ceteris paribus.
 However, perovskite technology could also increase the number of sites for which solar PV is accessible and/or cost effective.
 Moreover, perovskites will enable robust application of PV into consumer applications that are not practical with existing technologies.
 This includes but is not limited to EVs, consumer products, and specialized applications such as portable or off-grid power, and will spur innovation for further applications. - Lower costs: Though cost-effectiveness will depend on the application, perovskite technology can generally enable lower overall costs than today's silicon-based technology due to increased efficiency.
 Swift calculates that integration of perovskite-silicon tandems into EVs can reduce a typical CA driver's annual electricity costs by up to \$405 and yield a net 10-year cost savings of up to \$2700.
-For eventual application in rooftop solar, the recipient's perovskite tandems will enable system-level cost savings and reduce the levelized cost of electricity by 10% over 5-15% depending on location and application. - Increased safety and reliability: Distributed solar generation will alleviate burden on the state's complex transmission grid and help prevent tragic accidents such as the devastating fires caused by aging infrastructure.
-Moreover, onsite electricity generation combined with battery storage (e.g., from solar-charged EVs) will increase reliability, even during periods of grid strain. - Benefits to low-income and disadvantaged communities: Due to increased efficiency, ease of integration, and lower cost of ownership, the recipient's perovskite technology will help low- income and disadvantaged communities have greater access to cost-effective, clean energy.
-Perovskite tandems can produce 25% more electricity in rooftop applications than current silicon technology, which is particularly important in high-density urban applications where usable roof area is highly limited.
-By reducing the levelized cost of electricity in utility scale applications, the recipient's modules have the potential to further lower ratepayer electricity pricing while reducing CO2 emissions.
-In addition, as documented by UCLA for the California Air Resources Board, access to charging stations is a significant.
+For eventual application in rooftop solar, the higher efficiency of Swift's perovskite tandems will enable system-level cost savings and reduce the levelized cost of electricity by over 10%. - Increased safety and reliability: Distributed solar generation will alleviate burden on the state's complex transmission grid and help prevent tragic accidents such as the devastating fires caused by aging infrastructure.
+Moreover, onsite electricity generation combined with battery storage (e.g., from solar-charged EVs) will increase reliability, even during periods of grid strain.